kimshortreed/DSCsandbox/missing-gnome-poster.md

 >##### Tips
 >- **Optional keyboard shortcut**: hit **Shift + Ctrl (or Command) + F** on your keyboard to open the **Object > Fill and Stroke...**.
->- Mostly, the **Fill and Stroke...** options are used for boxes, circles, and lines, or "objects", that you draw using some of _Inkscape_'s tools that draw things like, you guessed it, boxes, circles, and lines.
+>- Mostly, the **Fill and Stroke...** options are used for boxes, circles, and lines, or "objects" that you draw using some of _Inkscape_'s tools that draw things like, you guessed it, boxes, circles, and lines.
->- The "fill" in **Fill and Stroke** controls options for things within the "stroke," or outside lines of a box or circle, for example.
->- The "stroke" in **Fill and Stroke** controls options for the line(s) that make up a box or circle, for example.
 >- Think of "stroke" as the outer walls of a house and the "fill" as everything within the house.
+>- The "stroke" in **Fill and Stroke** controls options for the line(s) that make up the outside lines of a box or circle, for example.
+>- The "fill" in **Fill and Stroke** controls options for things within the "stroke," or the space within a box or circle, for example.

 ![Inkscape get to know fill and stroke editor](images/fill-and-stroke-editor.png)